Dance for Social Justice™

 What could my commitment look like?

-These are followed by a deeper commitment to four workshops focused on co-creating work in response to themes that emerge from our community.
-Participation in these workshops with be compensated.
+Commit to this 4-part workshop series and co-create a work in response to social justice themes emerging in our Berkshire-region communities.
+Participation in these workshops will be compensated.
 The series culminates in an informal sharing of work with a Q&A session.
 All workshops, discussions, and sharings will be hosted on Zoom, with facilitators and participants attending remotely.
-Sessions will be led by Mar Parrilla, collaborator Claudia Elena Varela, with guest artists and educators.
+Sessions will be led by Mar Parrilla, collaborator Claudia Elena Varela, with guest community leaders.

 How can I get involved?

 - Please read the Participant Waiver and Release of Liability.
-By clicking the link and joining class, you will be agreeing to the waiver.
+By submitting the registration form, you will be agreeing to the waiver.

 - A reliable internet connection is required, as is a device with a camera and speakers such as a phone, tablet, laptop, or desktop computer with a webcam.